guanshi1688/longview-archive/docs/essays/english/productive-forces-economics/09-modernization.md

 It became:

-> **A modern structure formed when a work-performing civilization absorbed market interfaces.**
+> **A modern structure formed when an integrated production-responsibility system absorbed market interfaces.**

 ## III.
 Why has the old structure begun to reach its limits?